The Fifty Classic Trail Runs of America

 Selection Process

-We started the process over ten years ago by reaching out to the community and collecting a list of hundreds of trails.
-We then spent years running all of them, to see which met our criteria:
+We started the process over ten years ago by reaching out to the community and collecting a long list of hundreds of trails.
+We then spent years running thousands of miles, to see which fifty rose to the top.
+Our criteria were:

 • Can the trail be run in 24 hours or less?

-• Would we recommend traveling across the country to run the trail?
+• Would we recommend traveling across the country to run it?

-• Is the trail mostly runnable with little off-trail, scree, or scrambling?
+• Is the trail mostly runnable? (little off-trail, scree, or scrambling).

 Stay in touch

-If you’d like to follow along as we run, write, and photograph each Classic, add your email below.
+If you’d like to follow along as we research, run, and write about each of the classics, add your email below.
 Expect periodic messages about our progress, hurdles, and lessons learned along the way.

 About the Authors